MartMet/postureai/README.md

 - **Custom labels** — train on any posture categories you want (good, bad, slouched, leaning-left, …)
 - **Per-label colours** — each label gets a unique colour used consistently across the UI, heatmap, and skeleton overlay
 - **Auto-save / auto-load** — model and data persist across reloads automatically
+- **Continuous Learning** — instantly correct the model by capturing samples during live prediction to auto-retrain in the background
+- **Live Probability HUD** — displays a dynamically sorted ranking of all custom label probabilities in real-time
-- **Daily activity heatmap** — 24 × 60 minute grid showing dominant posture per minute throughout the day
+- **Continuous Probability Heatmap** — 24 × 60 minute grid that mathematically blends your label colors across RGB channels based on exact prediction confidence
 - **Health rings & score** — visual rings for upright time, consistency streak, and break frequency
 - **Bad posture alert** — configurable timer alert (5 s–300 s) with escalating audio beeps; repeats until you sit up
 - **Home Assistant webhook** — send posture state to HA on every change; no token required